chunglabmit/nuggt/README.md

 the alignment.
 If you've transposed the axes, you can correct this using the *--x-index*, *--y-index* and *--z-index* switches.
 If you've flipped axes, you can correct this using the *--flip-x*, *--flip-y* and *--flip-z* switches.
+If you clipped any of the axes, you can correct this using *--clip-x*, *--clip-y* and *--clip-z*.
+The format of these is identical to the format used in **rescale-image-for-alignment** and the parameters that you used in **rescale-image-for-alignment** should be duplicated here.

 If you need to transpose axes, the --x-index, --y-index and --z-index values refer to the index (0, 1, or 2) of the x, y and z axes in the alignment file